Life expectancy and the benefits provided when you die

 When making your decision, you should consider your spending needs for however long you think you’ll live.
 This can have quite an impact on how you choose to take your benefits and what you leave behind for any dependants.

-When making your decision, you need to consider whether you prefer the comfort of knowing that you will have a regular income or the flexibility to withdraw funds according to your needs.
+When making your decision, you need to consider whether you prefer the comfort of knowing that you will have a regular income or the flexibility to withdraw funds according to your needs recognising that these funds could run out.

 Main source or part of your retirement income

-If you have multiple sources of income that provide you with financial security, such as other Defined Benefit (Final Salary) pensions, you could take more risk with your Plan pension.
-If this is your main or only source of retirement income, you may want to be more cautious.
+If you have multiple sources of income that provide you with financial security, then the predictability and security from your Plan pension may be less important to you.
+If this is your main or only source of retirement income, the predictability and security from your Plan pension is likely to be more important to you.

 When making your decision, you need to think about the level of risk you are comfortable with as well as your ability or desire to manage any investments throughout your retirement.
 Whilst managing your investments may give you the opportunity to grow your retirement savings, they could fall in value too, plus you have to make time to manage the investments as well as pay ongoing investment & advice charges.